C Function Summary

 - A listing of functions that temporarily disable interrupts.
 These routines are summarized to assist you in planning the time-critical aspects of your application.

-A companion page provides a comparison with prior QED operating software; it summarizes the functions that have been added to this version of the QED operating system software compared to prior versions.
+Companion pages provide a comparison with prior QED operating software, which summarizes the functions that have been added to this version of the QED operating system software compared to prior versions; and, links to documentation for the open-source implementation of the C standard libraries provided as part of the development environment for PDQ-line controllers.

-When you click on a library function name you should get a popup containing its detailed definition, taken from the C Function Glossary.
+When you click on a library function name you should get a popup containing its detailed definition, taken from the relevant C Function Glossary page:

 Using header files

-The names and contents of the header files are as follows:
+The names and contents of the QED-Forth C header files are as follows:

 ANALOG.h | Analog-To-Digital (ATD) converter driver functions |